Malacath-92/Proxy-PDF-Maker/README.md

 Opens the image folder for this project in a file explorer.

-# SOME NOTES:
+# Troubleshooting:
 - If you need support for a new feature, please open an Issue.
+Press F1 to get an about window, this contains information about the program and a link to the issues page.
+If you report an issue include a screenshot of this window.
 - The program will automatically save if you close the window.
 It will not save if it crashes!
 The data is stored in `proj.json`.
-- `proj.cache` is a file that is made that stores the data for the thumbnails.
+- `proj.cache` is a file that stores data for the thumbnails.
 - If the program crashes on startup first try to delete these two files, if that doesn't do it open an issue.
 - When opening an issue to report a bug, please attach a zip file containing your `images` folder. `proj.json`, and `proj.cache`.
+Also include a screenshot of the F1 window if you can still start the program.